Valentin271/deadlinkrs/README.md

 I like high performance languages like C, but I also know that parsing user input, selecting files with globs, parsing files with REGEX, and sending http request isn't exactly easy.
-Definetly could be done, but not easy and it would take some time.
+Definitely could be done, but not easy and it would take some time.

 So I wanted speed with Javascript / Python like high level utilities more or less out of the box.
 What better choice than **Rust**.